csun-shine/the-pedal-garage-docs/docs/pg-quick-start-guide.md

 # Quick Start Guide

-This guide will walk you through the steps of making your first requests with The Pedal Garage API.
+Ready to dive in?
+This guide will walk you through the steps of making your first requests with The Pedal Garage API!

 ## Before You Begin